PX4/PX4-Autopilot/misc/buildroot/configs/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^

 arm-defconfig
-	Builds an ARM toolchain using gcc 3.4.6
+	Builds an OABI ARM toolchain using gcc 3.4.6

 arm7tdmi-defconfig-4.2.4
 arm920t-defconfig-4.2.4
 arm926t-defconfig-4.2.4
-	Builds an ARM toolchain using gcc 4.2.4.
+	Builds an OABI ARM toolchain using gcc 4.2.4.
 This configuration builds both gcc and g++.
 There are three versions: one for arm7tdmi (armv4t), arm920t (armv4t) and arm926t (arv5t) because of differences in the way that soft floating is handled in between